rkitamu/gomono/README.md

 # gomono

+## ⚠️ Status: Not Released

+This project is a work in progress.
+APIs and behavior may change without notice.
+Do not use in production.

+## What is this?

 **gomono** is a CLI tool that flattens modular Go code into a single-file `main.go` script.

 This is useful for environments like competitive programming or tooling pipelines where you want to bundle all logic into a single executable file.